levindoneto/IoT-Modelling-Tool/README.md

 ## System's Submenus

 Each submenu has its own controller and view.

+### Admin view

-In total, there are 11 submenus on the developed IoT Modelling Tool:
+In total, there are eleven submenus on the developed IoT Modelling Tool in the admin view:

 * My Account
 * Add Default @Context
 * Add Specific @Context
 * Add Default @Graph
-* My @Context
+* IoT Lite @Context
-* My @Graph
+* IoT Lite @Graph
 * IoT Modelling Environment
-* Add Device
+* Add Device or Component
-* My Modeled Hardware Devices and Components
+* Devices and Components
 * Add Additional Properties
 * Search

+### Normal user view

+In total, there are two submenus on the developed IoT Modelling Tool in the admin view:

+* My Account
+* IoT Modelling Environment

 ## IoT Modelling Environment's Navigation Bar